 - Parchment Paper or Silicone Baking Mat

 - Air Fryer

-We love kabocha!
+This is the easiest air fryer squash recipe ever!
+We love kabocha, so that’s the star of the air frying show today.
 If you’ve never tried this dark, squat, and starchy squash before, you’re in for a treat.
 These herby, crispy, and golden slices are simply delicious as a savory side.
 You’ll be blown away by their texture and deep flavor.